-In this tutorial, I’ll show you the steps to execute Python Script using Windows Scheduler.
+In this guide, you’ll see the steps to schedule a Python script using Windows Scheduler.

-Steps to execute Python Script using Windows Scheduler
+Steps to Schedule Python Script using Windows Scheduler

 Step-1: Prepare the Python Script